omega-gg/VBML/README.md

 It's based on YAML to keep things simple and human readable.<br>
 The goal is to provide standalone access informations about video resources.<br>
 It's client based and entirely depends on the local software it runs from.<br>
-It can be extended with a scripting language to extract complex resources.<br>
+It can be extended via a scripting language to extract complex resources.<br>

 ## Script Language